FooBarWidget/matchhostfsowner/README.md

 Limitations of this mode:

- - The container cannot be started a second time (e.g. using `docker stop` and then `docker start`).
-Upon starting the container for the second time, MatchHostFsOwner no longer has the setuid root bit, and so it won't be able to do its job.
+ - The container cannot be started a second time (e.g., using `docker stop` and then `docker start`).
+Upon starting the container for the second time, MatchHostFsOwner no longer has the setuid root bit, so it won't be able to do its job.
 Thus, mode 1 is only useful for ephemeral containers.
- - Incompatible with Docker Compose, because it may start the container a second time.
+ - Incompatible with Docker Compose because it may start the container a second time.
  - Requires that the container filesystem in which MatchHostFsOwner is located, to be writable.
 Because MatchHostFsOwner must be able to drop the setuid root bit.
-Thus, the container may not be run in read-only mode (e.g. `docker run --read-only`).
+Thus, you cannot run the container in read-only mode (e.g., `docker run --read-only`).

 #### Container image build instructions

  1. Create an account named `app` in your container.
 Set it up as the default account for the container.
 [A different account name is also possible](#custom-usergroup-account-name).
- 2. Place the MatchHostFsOwner executable in a root-owned directory (e.g. `/sbin`) and ensure that the executable is owned by root, and has the setuid root bit.
+ 2. Place the MatchHostFsOwner executable in a root-owned directory (e.g., `/sbin`) and ensure that the executable is owned by root, and has the setuid root bit.
- 3. Setup the MatchHostFsOwner executable as the container entrypoint.
+ 3. Set up the MatchHostFsOwner executable as the container entrypoint.

 Example: